← Back to Blog

 Mandarin High School is one of the highest-rated public high schools in Duval County and consistently ranks as one of the better public high schools in Florida.
 Mandarin Middle and Mandarin Oaks Elementary similarly carry strong ratings.

-Many Jacksonville families who could afford St. Johns County (Nocatee, Ponte Vedra) choose Mandarin instead because they want the established neighborhood feel rather than the master-planned community feel.
+Many Jacksonville buyers who could afford St. Johns County (Nocatee, Ponte Vedra) choose Mandarin instead because they want the established neighborhood feel rather than the master-planned community feel.
 The trade-off is no CDD bonds and lower prices, in exchange for older infrastructure and slightly lower-rated schools than St. Johns County.

 What it costs